EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 * Change Controller: IESG
 * Specification Document(s): {{&SELF}}

-## ACE Key Establishment Information Registry # {#iana-key-establishment-info}
+## EDHOC Application Profile Parameters Registry # {#iana-edhoc-parameters}

-It is requested that IANA create a new registry entitled "ACE Key Establishment Information".
+It is requested that IANA create a new registry entitled "EDHOC Application Profile Parameters" registry.
 The registry is to be created as Expert Review Required {{RFC8126}}.
 Guidelines for the experts are provided in {{iana-expert-review}}.
 It should be noted that in addition to the expert review, some portions of the registry require a specification, potentially on standards track, be supplied as well.

 The columns of the registry are: